 - Seinfeld started to use cold opens as opposed to Jerry's stand-up routines around season 8.

-- The episodic series of Sam & Max featured two episodes with cutscenes as cold openings in its first season.
-In Season 2, every episode but one had a playable cold opening.
+- Sam & Max Save The World featured two episodes with cutscenes as cold openings.
+In Sam & Max Beyond Time And Space, every episode but one had a playable cold opening.

 - LucasArts likes this one, they've done similar things in several of their point and click adventure games, such as Indiana Jones and the Fate of Atlantis.

 - Also, Tales of Monkey Island, developed by LucasArts and Telltale Games, is the first game in the Monkey Island series to have playable cold openings in five chapters... sort of.
 Chapter 1, for example, has a playable intro that can be accomplished with help from instructions before the main title starts.
 Chapter 3 has a VERY long playable cold opening consisting of a few tasks and an "Answer the question" minigame before the chapter's title starts.
 Chapter 4, on the other hand, only has the shortest playable cold opening, where you only have to select a topic before the chapter's title starts.